heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 ### PDP

-The package provides auto configuration for the PDP.
+The package provides autoconfiguration for the PDP.
 Depending on the selected PDP implementation, folders, host, credentials can be configured using the matching properties.

 ### Method Security